Are you looking for impactful resume action words and power verbs?

 - Action verbs for resume are different from resume keywords.
 The latter pertains to professional job skills which the recruiter is looking for.
 The former helps to realign your resume from responsibility-based to achievement-based.

-- Simply stuffing your resume with action verbs will do you no good.
+- Simply stuffing your resume with action verbs will do no good.
 It's always better to validate everything you say with quantifiable instances and achievements.

 - If everyone's special, no one's special.
 Resume buzzwords come and go with each passing season, and it's critical to be aware of the trend.
-Our section on the 2023 Guide to Resume Keywords will give you an idea of which ones to use and which ones to avoid.
+Our section on the 2025 Guide to Resume Keywords will give you an idea of which ones to use and which ones to avoid.

 - Use our extensive compendium of action verbs for resume grouped by resume skills to revamp your resume!